The Most Important Google Algorithm Updates From 2020 (That Still Matter Today)

-Want to reach page one of organic search results in 2021?
+Want to reach page one of organic search results?

 The first step: wrapping your head around the biggest updates and changes from 2020.